pytorch-ignite/code-generator/CONTRIBUTING.md

 ## Pull Request Guidelines

-- Checkout a topic branch from a base branch, e.g. `master`.
+- Checkout a topic branch from a base branch, e.g. `dev`.

 - If adding a new template: